There are many ways to Get Involved in supporting your school.

 The PTA Music Program is coordinated by the Chairperson of the PTA Music Committee, assisted by other volunteers.
 Students in grades 3-5 learn to play musical instruments, some of which may be provided by the school district, upon availability.
 Students present and perform in musical concerts, twice during the school year.
 After-school fee-based sports classes give students an opportunity to practice their skills at playground games as well as other sports, while building teamwork and self-esteem.

-We also participate in food drives and usually adopt a school from a low-income community around the holidays.
+We participate in food drives and usually adopt a school from a low-income community around the holidays.
 In past years, Safeway scrip has been distributed to families in need.
 Students occasionally take on other community activities, such as creek restoration projects.
 We also have a Green Team and an active environmental club for upper grade students.

 Joaquin Miller Community